Mammi17/alx-low_level_programming-1/0x0B-malloc_free/README.md

-the tasks for malloc and free
+this is the task for mallo and free